Nonspecific Methods of Infection Prevention Among Medical Staff

 Hand HygieneTop

 The hands may be decontaminated by washing them with soap and water or using alcohol-based disinfectants.
 Do not combine both methods, as using alcohol-based disinfectants on wet skin reduces their effectiveness and increases the risk of skin irritation.
-HCPs should not wear jewelry or artificial nails when caring for patients; it is particularly important for those providing care to highly infectious patients.
+HCPs should not wear jewelry or artificial nails when caring for patients.

 Hand washing with soap and water is preferred in the following settings: